 Now that you’ve optimized PHP realpath_cache_size, it’s time to fine-tune PHP OPcache.
 With just a few tweaks you can tune OPcache to make it perform much better, and here is how! …

 Tune PHP OPcache and make OPcache perform even better, improve PHP speed and performance!

-PHP OPcache is an opcode cache: OPcache improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
-This allows PHP to use the precompiled bytecode instead of compiling it on every request.
-This extension is bundled with PHP 5.5.0 and later.Advertisement:
+PHP OPcache is an opcode cache: OPcache improves PHP performance by storing precompiled script byte-code in shared memory, thereby removing the need for PHP to load and parse scripts on every request.
+This allows PHP to use the precompiled byte-code instead of compiling it on every request.

 OPcache comes with a default configuration that can work perfectly in your environment.
 Use the opcache_get_status() function to get the current status information about the cache.
 This information is valuable for further optimizing your OPcache configuration and thus your PHP and website performance.

 Some of the default OPcache configuration settings are:

 ; The OPcache shared memory storage size. ;opcache.memory_consumption=64 ; The amount of memory for interned strings in Mbytes. ;opcache.interned_strings_buffer=4 ; The maximum number of keys (scripts) in the OPcache hash table. ; Only numbers between 200 and 100000 are allowed. ;opcache.max_accelerated_files=2000 ; If enabled, a fast shutdown sequence is used for the accelerated code ;opcache.fast_shutdown=0

 Fine-tune default PHP OPcache configuration